vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/05_sArvajnyam.md

 <details><summary>Buitenen</summary>

 Hence we reject our opponent's position. [[61]]
 76\.
-The objections that omniscience is acquired by means of the regular senses is incorrect,
+The objections152 that omniscience is acquired by means of the regular senses is incorrect,153

+[152]: supra §42.
+[153]: read ity asal for iliyat.
 </details>

 <details><summary>मूलम्</summary>